 Poor vision with no apparent cause

 The main causes include:

-- Leber's congenital amaurosis (retinal dystrophy) - see also separate article Hereditary Retinal Dystrophies.
+- Leber's congenital amaurosis (retinal dystrophy) - see separate Hereditary Retinal Dystrophies article.

 - Cone dystrophy.